ranja-sarkar/pca/README.md

 # PCA
 Typically in unsupervised learning, a minor percentage of datapoints are assumed as outliers.

-Principal Component Analysis (PCA) uses a cluster method to detect an anomaly, assumes the inliers (normal datapoints) belong to large and dense clusters and the outliers/anomalies belong to either smaller and sparse clusters or none.
-The algorithm PCA determines what constitutes a normal class.
+Principal Component Analysis (PCA) uses a cluster method to detect an anomaly, assumes the inliers (normal datapoints) belong to large and dense clusters and the outliers/anomalies belong to either smaller and sparse clusters or none, in short PCA determines what constitutes a normal class.